-The long-term expected rate of return best-estimate on the Plans' investments was determined by the actuary using a building-block method.
-The actuary started by calculating best-estimate future expected real rates of return (expected returns net of OPEB plan investment expense and inflation) for each major asset class, based on a collective summary of capital market expectations from 39 nationally recognized investment consulting firms.
-The June 30, 2021 expected arithmetic returns over the long-term (20 years) by asset class are summarized in the following table:
+The long-term expected rate of return best-estimate on OPEB plan investments was determined by the actuary using a building-block method.
+The actuary started by calculating best-estimate future expected real rates of return (expected returns net of OPEB plan investment expense and inflation) for each major asset class, based on a collective summary of capital market expectations from 40 nationally recognized investment consulting firms.
+The June 30, 2022 expected arithmetic returns over the long-term (20 years) by asset class are summarized in the following table:

 Long-Term

 Expected

 Target Asset Arithmetic Real

 Asset Class Allocation Rate of

-Domestic Equity 65.00% 5.72%
+Domestic Equity 65.00 % 4.10 %

-Fixed Income 35.00 1.73
+Fixed Income 35.00 0.28

-100.00%
+100.00 %

-These return assumptions are then weighted by the target asset allocation percentage, factoring in correlation effects, to develop the overall long-term expected rate of return best-estimate on an arithmetic basis.
+These return assumptions are then weighted by the target asset allocation percentage, factoring in correlation effects, to develop the overall long-term expected rate of return bestestimate on an arithmetic basis.